Vocabularies¶

 using a form widget hint as shown earlier.

-, we add the following import:
+At the top of program.py, we add the following import:

 from plone.formwidget.autocomplete import AutocompleteFieldWidget